 How long does it take to get an OHIP card?

-It usually takes four to six weeks for your card to be sent to you in the mail.
+It usually takes one to four weeks for your card to be sent to you in the mail.

 If you have any questions about applying for OHIP, you may be able to find help at your nearest community agency or newcomer service.
 Alternatively, contact the Ontario Ministry of Health and Long-Term Care on telephone 1-800-268-1154.